mgibbs189/custom-field-suite/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Enhancement: removed eval() in the API
+* Bugfix: dashes in field name causes API error

 = 1.5.6 =
 * Bugfix: API ordering error when using multiple field groups on a single post
-* Loop fields now support a custom "Add Row" label
+* Loop field support for custom "Add Row" label

 = 1.5.5 =
 * Bugfix: existing file upload fields should return URL instead of ID